Glyndŵr National Park: 2025 Consultation

 These announcements are followed by the commencement of a 12-week statutory consultation from September to December 2025 on the new plans for the proposed national park, which were developed over two years.

 The national park as now proposed would span an area of 927 km2.
 This is a third smaller than the originally proposed area in 2023, but still larger than the Pembrokeshire Coast National Park which is 629 km2 in size.

 The new defined boundaries for the proposed national park would extend from the north Wales coast at Prestatyn, down through Flintshire and Wrexham County Borough, and end in the north of Powys.
 The boundaries have been modified since the previous consultations with a large part of Powys being removed, specifically parts of the Tanat and Meifod valleys, part of the River Vyrnwy, and the villages of Llanrhaeadr-ym-Mochnant, Llanfechain, and Llanfyllin (which was the initial southern boundary).
 The two large areas of farmland were removed due to strong public opposition.
 A part of the upper Dee valley was also removed while the Gronant and Talacre dunes (in Flintshire) were reinstated due to public outcry over its initial removal, which was due to built developments in the area.
 Its new southern boundary would be along the A458 road between Llanfair Caereinion and Mallwyd.
+As with previous consultations, a small area of Gwynedd, around Llandderfel, would also be included.
 The Daily Post described the park as resembling an "upside-down lizard hanging from the North Wales coast".

 Overall, the proposed park is to include places like the Ceiriog Valley, Clwydian Range, Horseshoe Falls, Moel Famau, Chirk, Dyfnant Forest, Lake Vyrnwy, Llangollen and Pontcysyllte Aqueduct.